Eb0nY-April14/DjangoShoppingList/README.md

 * Languages & Framework Used

-  * HTML, CSS, JavaScript and Bootstrap for front-end development
+  * HTML, CSS and JavaScript for front-end development

-  * Python and Django framework for backend development
+  * Python for backend development

 ---